500apps-sowkhya/DB-App/README.md

  ![Image](images/customprops.png "icon")

- **6. Limit** - when you don't give the limit in the form data while retrieving data, by deafult the limit is set to 100 to limit the retrived records.
+ **6. Limit** - when you don't give the limit in the form data while retrieving data or in the application properties as mentioned below, by deafult the limit is set to 100 to limit the retrived records.

  ![Image](images/limit.png "icon")